How to Pick the Best Perennials for Your Yard

 For shady areas, some of the easiest perennials to grow are lily of the valley, astilbe and liriope (aka - monkey grass).
 I have lenten rose in sunny and shady parts of my yard.
 I love them.
 They require no maintenance, the delicate little flowers bloom through the spring, and they also look good in the winter.

-My favorite, and probably one of the most popular shade-loving shrubs is the deer-restistant hydrangea.
+My favorite and probably one of the most popular shade-loving shrubs is the deer-resistant hydrangea.
 It takes a couple years for hydrangeas to become truly established, but once they do, you end up wishing you had more.
 I'm thinking about getting more rhododendrons and azaleas too.
 I've ignored the ones in my yard for years and they still look great, plus they're evergreen so they add some color to the winter landscape.

 On the edible side of perennials, thyme and oregano are super hardy groundcovers that’ll make your food taste great.
 Fortunately, deer don’t seem to enjoy their flavor.
 Lavender and rosemary plants can last for years.
 They look sort of similar to one another so I paired them up in the same bed.